 UOB Asset Management Ltd (UOBAM) is responsible for all key investment inputs in UOBAM Invest, which are reviewed every quarter by UOBAM’s investment and product committees.
 Our Multi-Asset Investment Management Unit (IM-MA) undertakes the following:

-Select appropriate investible universe - a curated list of ETFs to deliver the targeted risk levels.
+Select appropriate investible universe - a curated list of ETFs and unit trusts to deliver the targeted risk levels.